Frost-Lee/Frost-Lee/README.md

 ### Hi!
-It's Tsan-Chen!
+It's Tsan-Chen 👋

-I haven't got time to write a profile that describes myself so far.
-Probably you would like to know more about me by viewing my [blog](https://frost-lee.github.io) for now?
+I'm interning at Amazon for now, and I love Overwatch (Genji, especially).